pruhhnav/Project3-4348/devlog.md

+#Entry 7 - 12/8/2024 - 9:55 PM
+My Thoughts?
+The extract command is properly set up and has been tested.
+I made sure to do some final testing and cleaning of the code to make sure all of the commands are integerated together properly.
+Comments and refinind the logic can make the code easier to maintain.
+Plan:
+I am going to properly finalize the extract option so it can save the key value pairs to a file.
+Then, this will perform testing of all the commands that were listed.
+I am also going to fix all the bugs I have not yet figured out, add comments, and implement the main function to tie everything together.
+Reflection:
+I have properly tested all commands and they are successfull.
+I fixed small issues that are related to the duplicate key handling in the insert command.
+I've also added more comments to explain thinking.
+I believe I am finished with the project.
+What's Next?
+I have finished.

 #Entry 6 - 12/8/2024 - 8:33 PM
 My Thoughts?
 I think that the print_index command will help show the B-tree and the load command will show the huge insertion of the key-value pairs from the file.
 These commands can help make the system more useful and UI friendly.